MartFrancisco/Gaussian16-Utilities/README.md

 [Here](https://github.com/MartFrancisco/Gaussian16-Utilities/tree/Smiles-to-gaussian-.com-input) you can access a python script that takes a list of molecules in SMILES format and covert into Gaussian input, .com, files.
 How to use:

-Paste the convert_smiles_xyz.py script in your bin folder and make it an executable file.
+1) Paste the convert_smiles_xyz.py script in your bin folder and make it an executable file.

-Go to your work directory and create a txt file, [click here to check one example](https://github.com/MartFrancisco/Gaussian16-Utilities/blob/Smiles-to-gaussian-.com-input/smiles.txt), with the name of your molecule followed by one space and the SMILE string.
+2) Go to your work directory and create a txt file, [click here to check one example](https://github.com/MartFrancisco/Gaussian16-Utilities/blob/Smiles-to-gaussian-.com-input/smiles.txt), with the name of your molecule followed by one space and the SMILE string.
 Each line in your txt file should represent one molecule.

-To execute the .py file just type "python ~/bin/convert_smiles_xyz.py smiles.txt" in your work directory.
+3) To execute the .py file just type "python ~/bin/convert_smiles_xyz.py smiles.txt" in your work directory.
 It will create all input files from smiles using default 32GB of memory, 32 processors, opt freq calculation in the wb97xd/def2svp level of theory, charge = 0, and multiplicity of 1.

 You can also change these settings using the arguments --mem, --proc, --level, --charge, and --mult.
 For example: "python convert_smiles_xyz.py smiles.txt --mem 4 --proc 4 --level 'opt wb97xd/def2svp' --charge 1 --mult 3"

+Ps.
+You need the OpenBabel software to run this code since it was built using it to convert SMILE string into XYZ coordinates.